Jersey Amphibian and Reptile Group (JARG)

 Training: Pond Life Identification

-Training: Dragonflies
+Training: Dragonflies and inverts

 Level 1 – spend 30 minutes looking for wildlife in ponds and send us your results.
 No experience or training is required.